yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 ok  	_/test1	2.685s
 ```

 It's pretty much the same.
-However if we increase the size of the struct by adding another field `ID9 int64`
+However, if we increase the size of the struct by adding another field `ID9 int64`
 The result becomes significantly different.

 ```